rmi-electricity/gencost/README.rst

    :target: https://pycqa.github.io/isort/
    :alt: Imports: isort

-This template repository helps make new Python projects easier to set up and more uniform.
-It contains a lot of infrastructure surrounding a minimal Python package named ``gencost`` (the cat who isn't entirely there...).
+.. readme-intro

 Development install
 =======================================================================================

-To create an environment for Dispatch, navigate to the repo folder in terminal and run:
+To create an environment for GenCost, navigate to the repo folder in terminal and run:

 .. code-block:: bash